Smoking Recovery Calculator

 - Within the first year of tobacco abstinence, the lung capacity improves a lot.
 It basically means that your physical fitness increases - it's easier to deliver oxygen to the blood and then to all vital organs.
 You'll experience less shortness of breath and really feel that you quit to be fit!

-- that after 60 weeks, the blood pressure in aorta drops by around 7 mmHg, and the arteries lose their stiffness.
-In consequence, the risk of risk of heart attack and stroke drops substantially.
+- that after 60 weeks, the blood pressure in the aorta drops by around 7 mmHg, and the arteries lose their stiffness.
+In consequence, the risk of heart attack and stroke drops substantially.

 - It's interesting that during the first year, is twice as likely as that of a non-smoker.
 Don't freak out!
 This risk diminishes with time.

 Beating any addiction can be challenging at times but requires celebration.
 Come along and check sobriety calculator to determine how long it has been since you defeated addiction!